 Part XII - Witnesses and evidence 24 94.
 Summons for witness 24 95.
 Warrant for witness who disobeys summons 24 96.
-Warrant for witness in first instance 24 97.
+Warrant for witness in first instance 25 97.
 Mode of dealing with witness arrested under warrant 25 98.
 Power of court to order prisoner to be brought up for examination 25 99.
 Penalty for nonattendance of witness 25 100.
 Power to summon material witnesses or examine person present 25 101.
-Evidence to be given on oath 25 102.
+Evidence to be given on oath 26 102.
 Refractory witnesses 26 103.
 Reports by Government analysts and geologists 26 104.
 Power to take evidence of witnesses in absence of the accused 27 105.
 Issue of commission for examination of witness 27 106.
-Parties may examine witnesses 27 107.
+Parties may examine witnesses 28 107.
 Power of magistrate to apply for issue of commission 28 108.
 Return of commission 28 109.
 Adjournment of trial for execution and return of commission 28 110.
 Competency of accused as witness 28 111.
-Procedure when person charged is the only witness called 28 112.
-Right of reply 28 Part XIII - Procedure in case of the insanity or other incapacity of an accused person 29 113.
+Procedure when person charged is the only witness called 29 112.
+Right of reply 29 Part XIII - Procedure in case of the insanity or other incapacity of an accused person 29 113.
 Inquiry by court as to insanity of accused 29 114.
 Procedure when accused certified as capable of making a defence 29 115.
-Resumption of trial or investigation 29 116.
+Resumption of trial or investigation 30 116.
 Defence of insanity at preliminary proceedings 30 117.
 Defence of insanity on trial 30 118.
-Procedure when accused does not understand proceedings 30 Part XIV - Provisions relating to the hearing and determination of criminal cases 31 119.
+Procedure when accused does not understand proceedings 31 Part XIV - Provisions relating to the hearing and determination of criminal cases 31 119.
 Nonappearance of complainant at hearing 31 120.
 Appearance of both parties 31 121.
-Withdrawal from prosecution in trials before magistrates courts 31 122.
-Adjournments 31 123.
-Nonappearance of parties after adjournment 32 124.
+Withdrawal from prosecution in trials before magistrates courts 32 122.
+Adjournments 32 123.
+Trial of accused in his or her absence 32 124.
 Accused to be called upon to plead 32 125.
 Nonappearance of accused in petty cases 33